rodolfogoulart/aletheia-core-model/README.md

 	- Search on the bible
 	- Cross reference
 	- Create your own pericope on the chapter
+ 	- Preaching Mode
+  		- Open a window full size with the message and have easy acess to the references that was already filled

 ## Initial Screen
 <img src="showcase/screen1.png" width="1920"/>